 If you have joined the listserv by mistake, unsubscribe here.

 Overall Design Philosophy

-- Open source for use worldwide and contributions from others worldwide
+- Open-source for use worldwide and contributions from all worldwide

 - Adult ventilator (older adults at higher risk)